tarantool/doc/doc.rst

     :title: Tarantool manual
     :class: b-block-lightgray b-downloads-top

-    Here is a **complete Tarantool manual**.
-It embraces all aspects of using
-    Tarantool: from introductory information and excercises for beginners -- to advanced instructions and detailed references for power users and contributors.
+    Here is a **complete manual for Tarantool 1.7**.
+It embraces all aspects of using Tarantool: from introductory information and excercises for beginners -- to advanced instructions and detailed references for power users and contributors.